omgnetwork/ewallet/README.md

 If you don't want to set up everything from scratch with the instructions below, you can use [Goban](https://github.com/omisego/goban) instead.
 Goban will generate a consistent development environment within a virtual machine for you without having to install the dependencies manually.

-Once Goban is set up successfully, you can access your development environment by running the command `vagrant ssh`, then skip directly to [Running the tests](#running-the-tests).
+Once Goban is set up successfully, you can access your development environment by running the command `vagrant ssh`, then skip directly to [Setting up](#setting-up).

 ## Installing the dependencies